jvinet/knock/README.md

 ### KNOCKING CLIENTS

 The accompanying knock client is very basic.
-If you want to do more advanced knocks (eg, setting specific tcp flags) then you should take look at hping, sendip or packit.
+If you want to do more advanced knocks (eg, setting specific tcp flags) then you should take look at more powerful clients.

   - [sendip](http://freshmeat.net/projects/sendip/)